AmirHamzahR/Acceleration-of-Circuit-Simulation/Daybook-loggings.md

 ## 17/10/2022

 The goal for today is to add in dynamic elements inside the circuit such as capacitors and inductors.
-At the same time, pulse voltage source will also be added since it varies with time.
+At the same time, pulse voltage source will also be added since it varies with time (time-variant sources).
 The variables will be analysed using Newton-Raphson solver for the iterations.
 In the Newton-Raphson solver, the Jacobian matrix will be used to test the matrices.
+As for now, the voltage source and current source that will added are the independent ones.